Visa requirements for European Union citizens: Visa free access

 All European Union citizens can visit the following partially recognised countries or territories with autonomous immigration policies without a visa — in Europe: Kosovo, Transnistria, Turkish Republic of Northern Cyprus, in Asia: Hong Kong, Macau, Palestine, South Ossetia, Taiwan.

-All European Union citizens always must arrange the visa prior to travel to (as of July 2024) Afghanistan, Algeria, Azerbaijan, Bhutan, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Côte d'Ivoire, Cuba (can be obtained in travel agencies or airlines), Djibouti, Equatorial Guinea, Eritrea, Ghana, Guinea, India, North Korea, Liberia, Libya, Mali, Nauru, Niger, Nigeria, Russia, South Sudan, Sudan, Suriname, Syria, Turkmenistan and Yemen.
+All European Union citizens always must arrange the visa prior to travel to (as of April 2026) Afghanistan (eVisa), Algeria, Azerbaijan (eVisa), Benin (eVisa), Bhutan (eVisa), Burkina Faso (eVisa), Cameroon (eVisa), Central African Republic, Chad (eVisa), Republic of the Congo, Democratic Republic of the Congo (eVisa), Côte d'Ivoire (eVisa), Cuba (eVisa), Equatorial Guinea (eVisa), Eritrea, Gabon (eVisa), Ghana, Guinea (eVisa), India (eVisa), Iran (eVisa), Iraq (eVisa), North Korea, Liberia (eVisa), Libya (eVisa), Mali, Mauritania (eVisa), Myanmar (eVisa), Nauru, Niger, Nigeria (eVisa), Pakistan (eVisa), Papua New Guinea (Easy Visitor Permit), Russia (eVisa), Somalia (eVisa), South Sudan (eVisa), Sudan, Togo (eVisa), Turkmenistan, Uganda (eVisa) and Yemen.

 Reciprocity

 As per Regulation No 539/2001 (amended by Regulation No 1289/2013) reciprocity is required from all Annex II countries and territories.
 That means that these countries must offer visa-free access for 90 days to all EU citizens (except citizens of Ireland) and to the citizens of Iceland, Liechtenstein, Norway and Switzerland.
 When this is not the case, the affected EU or Schengen member state is expected to notify the European Commission.
 Starting six months after the notification, the Commission may adopt an implementing act to suspend the visa-free regime for certain categories of nationals of the third country concerned, for a period of up to six months, with a possible prolongation by further periods of up to six months.
 If the Commission decides not to adopt such an act, it has to present a report explaining the reasons why it did not propose the measure.
 If after two years from the notification the third country is still requiring visas from citizens of one or more Member States, the Commission shall adopt a delegated act to re-impose the visa obligation on all citizens of the third country, for a period of 12 months.
 Either the European Parliament or the Council could oppose the entry into force of the delegated acts.
 All of the states that implement the common visa rules – including Iceland, Liechtenstein, Norway, Switzerland and Cyprus – may notify the European Commission about non-compliant third states.

-The EU has achieved full reciprocity with the following countries (meaning the citizens of those countries may travel to all EU member states visa-free) — Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Brunei, Canada, Chile, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Honduras, Kiribati, Malaysia, Mexico, New Zealand, Nicaragua, Panama, Paraguay, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Singapore, Solomon Islands, South Korea, Tonga, Trinidad and Tobago, Tuvalu, United Kingdom, Uruguay, Vanuatu.
+The EU has achieved full reciprocity with the following countries (meaning the citizens of those countries may travel to all EU member states visa-free) — Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Brazil, Brunei, Canada, Chile, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Honduras, Kiribati, Malaysia, Mexico, New Zealand, Panama, Paraguay, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Singapore, Solomon Islands, South Korea, Tonga, Trinidad and Tobago, Tuvalu, United Kingdom, Uruguay, Vanuatu.

-Following countries are not implementing visa reciprocity fully, as of February 2024:
+Following countries are not implementing visa reciprocity fully, as of May 2026: